Beginner Running Plan: 9 Ways From Zero To Runner Hero

 A solid plan means accountability.
-It is much easier to stay on track and get runs done when there is a plan in place.
+It is much easier to stay on track and get runs done when a plan is in place.
 Scheduling runs means the intention is already out there for a bigger chance of sticking to the game plan.

 Sure, even our running heroes get injured.
 But they have years of experience and a team of professionals on their sideline.
 Follow a beginner running plan to ensure that you don’t need to take a break before even getting close to feeling progress.

 A simple search online reveals countless different running plans.

 Here is an overview of the common ones.

 Created by the Olympian Galloway, this plan is perfect for beginners because it calls for running for up to 30-seconds, then walking for one to two minutes.
 Then repeat.
 This plan is so successful, even half marathoners and marathoners use it.

 This is another popular beginner running plan, and its name says it all.
 It gets people from not having any running experience to finishing a 5k (3.1 miles) in nine weeks.
 This program includes intervals of walking and running until getting to run the entire distance without stopping.

 Distance-specific running plans by Hal Higdon: